An Old Butter Factory Turned Destination Diner: Inside Mrs Jones’ Stunning Makeover

 From the looks of it, that shouldn’t be too difficult.

-A new timber bar sits pretty beneath well-stocked wine displays and exposed timber beams frame the airy dining hall for maximum wow factor.
-Their familiar neutral colour palette delivers a sense of calm, enhanced by the verdant views that call from the new treelined rear balcony.
+Inside, a new timber bar sits beneath well-stocked wine displays and exposed timber beams frame the airy dining hall for maximum wow factor.
+The neutral colour palette brings a sense of calm, enhanced by the verdant views that call from the new treelined rear balcony.

 Mrs Jones (Credit: Paris Hawken)